andreasslien/machine_learning_group_40/README.md

 # The Accuracy and Transparency of EBM and Random Forests

+## Notebooks
-All of the results in our project report are calculated and presented in this notebook.
+All of the results in our project report are calculated and presented in the notebooks: Correlation_Analysis.ipynb and Machine_Learning_Project_Group_40.ipynb.
+* Correlation_Analysis: Contains a correlation analysis to find out which features have the highest correlation.
+* Machine_Learning_Project_Group_40: Presents the accuracy and transparency of the EBM and random forest models.

 ## Installation

 By using an iPython notebook most of the necessary installation are built in.
-The exception is interpret, but it is added by in the notebook us through:
+The exception is interpret, which is used in Machine_Learning_Project_Group_40.ipynb, but it is added in the notebook through the following code:

 ```bash
 !pip install interpret
 ```
 ## Structure

-All sections of code is marked with one of the following: 'General', 'EBM' or 'Random forest'.
+All sections of code in Machine_Learning_Project_Group_40.ipynb is marked with one of the following: 'General', 'EBM' or 'Random forest'.
 Below is a brief overview some of the elements included in each section.
 * General
 	* Imports and installations
 	* Retrieval and splittingof data